This blog post is all about the best music festivals around the world in 2026.

 Lisbon also offers a beautiful European setting if you’re seeking a mid-year or late-summer fest.

-The Best Music Festivals: When It Usually Happens
+The Best Music Festivals: When Rock in Rio Usually Happens

 Dates vary, but typically late September (sometimes edging into early October) for the Rio edition.